clabrugere/rust-graph/README.md

 - **Hashing and Equality**: while using a hash map as adjacency list provides $O(1)$ neighbor lookup, it does require that the node type `N` implements the traits `Hash` and `Eq`.
 Nevertheless, I think it's not too restrictive.
 - **Ordering**: shortest path algorithm is implemented using a binary heap from the standard library whose elements are tuples of `(W, &N)`.
 Ordering is done on both elements of the tuple if ordering on the first element results in a tie.
 As a consequence, node type `N` needs to implement the `Ord` trait.
-- **Cloning**: to get the nodes in BFS/DFS order or the shortest path between two nodes, we currently return copies of the nodes instead of references.
-So the type `N` need to also implement the trait `Clone`.
-This one is more due to my poor understanding of the lifetime mechanism, because there is no reason why we couldn't get references instead.

 ### Weights